Foundation Doctor's 2023 Guide to Severn

-The Severn Deanery is located in the southwest of England and is home to a number of specialist units.
+The Severn Deanery is part of Severn Postgraduate Medical Education, which is also part of Health Education England.
+It is located in the southwest of England and is home to a number of specialist units.
 The region’s Major Trauma Centre is North Bristol trust, which also specialises in neurosurgery and stroke, plastics and burns.
 Specialist services at the Bristol Royal Infirmary include cardiothoracic surgery and bone marrow transplantation.
 The Bristol Royal Hospital for Children provides specialist care in paediatrics and Cheltenham General Hospital is the centre for specialist Oncology.

 With many teaching hospitals, Severn provides ample opportunities to get involved with teaching and research.